 Currently there is no separate internal audit function within the Group.
-Management are still working with a Hong Kong consultancy to apply for ISO9001 on its business model, while two subsidiaries in Guangzhou, Guangdong already obtained ISO9001 in the year ended 31st December 2016.
+Management are still working for ISO9001 on its business model, while two subsidiaries in Guangzhou, Guangdong already obtained ISO9001 in the year ended 31st December 2016.
 ISO9001 requires an annual audit on the internal control systems and procedures.
 An internal audit function will be developed, either in-house or outsourced.
 Management consider to apply for ISO9001 for subsidiaries in other locations, and internal audits will be implemented afterwards.